arc42/quality.arc42.org-site/_articles/01-challenge-with-quality.md

 Now it's getting complicated, because the term "quality" gets two different dimensions.

-1. **Which features or attributes** count as quality (in the example: volume, frequency range, comfort, weight, connections, noise cancelling, channel separation, sustainability, interchangeability of parts)
+1. **Which features or attributes** count as quality (in the example: volume, frequency range, comfort, weight, connections, noise cancelling, channel separation, sustainability, interchangeability of parts).
 2. **What is the desired level, value or amount** of these features (e.g. frequency response from 15 to 25000Hz, weight less than 400g, soft leather ear cups, wireless connection, jack and USB, etc.).

 In order to work on "quality" in practice, we need to get a handle on both of these dimensions.
 Let's try the transition to software development at this point.

 Even for dimension-1 ("which properties belong to quality") you can surely think of a multitude of such properties, which you or other involved parties (aka stakeholders) count to quality: Performance, security, robustness and a few dozen more (see figure below).
-Scientists and practioners developed so called [quality models](/_articles/quality-models), which collect more or less of such quality attributes.
+Scientists and practioners developed so called [quality models](/articles/quality-models), which collect more or less of such quality attributes.

 ![quality terminology word cloud](/images/articles/quality-challenges/quality-terms-wordcloud.svg){:width="70%"}